Just a quick simple message to anyone who happens to stumble in here today.

 Monday, September 10, 2012

 R. Thomas Brown has for some unexplained reason, or maybe temporary confusion of some kind, agreed to do a guest post for us here at Hardboiled Partners in Crime.
 He was also kind enough to let me post a rambling movie review over at his place Criminal Thoughts.
+We're thrilled to have him here and before he changes his mind I'm posting this baby.
+Ron discusses the current state of book stores and where we unfortunately find ourselves.

 While you're at it, go get Hill Country if you haven't already.
 I guarantee you won't put it down until you finish it.
 Without further ado, here is Ron.